Katakuri004/HT-Project-Scripts/weibei.md

 ✅ It helps in **determining pressure and temperature** at **any crank angle**.
 ✅ Used extensively in **engine simulations (MATLAB, ANSYS, GT-Power, Python, etc.)**.

-🚀 **Now you have a complete method to compute pressure & temperature using the Weibe function!**